 Mortgage broking aggregators generate revenue through charging fees and/or taking a cut of the commission paid when brokers write a loan.
 In return, broker aggregators provide access to lenders and process commissions to ensure their brokers are paid on time and in full; but great aggregators do so much more.

-By partnering with the right mortgage aggregator, your broker business may benefit in more ways than you can expect:
+By partnering with the right mortgage aggregator, your brokerage business may benefit in more ways than you can expect:

-Keep in mind, the main reason mortgage brokers opt to join aggregators is primarily to access their panel of members.
-Of course, this begs the question: why don’t mortgage brokers access lenders on their own?
+One of the main reasons mortgage brokers opt to join an aggregator is to access their panel of members.
+This then begs the question: why don’t mortgage brokers access lenders on their own?

 Before you decide on your mortgage broking aggregator, consider these attributes to find the best mortgage aggregator for your business: